+American Studies Course

+Topics in American Studies (3)

+English Courses

+- Early American Literature (3)

+- American Literature, 1800 until 1860 (3) 522.

+- American Literature, 1860 until 1920 (3)

+- American Literature, 1920 until 1950 (3)

+- American Literature, 1950 until Present (3)

-American Studies Course Topics in American Studies (3) Early American Literature (3) English Courses American Literature, 1800 until 1860 (3) American Literature, 1860 until 1920 (3) 543A-543B.
-546A-546B.
-547A-547B.
+- Topics in American Literature (3) Genre Studies in American Literature (3)

+Linguistics Courses

+- Fundamentals of Linguistics (3)

+- American Dialectology (3)

+- Sociolinguistics (3)

+- Psycholinguistics (3)

+Philosophy Course

-Urban Sociology (3)
+American Philosophy (3)

-American Literature, 1920 until 1950 (3) American Literature, 1950 until Present (3) Topics in American Literature (3) Genre Studies in American Literature (3) Linguistics Courses Structure of English (3) 520.
-American Dialectology (3) 551.
-Sociolinguistics (3) Psycholinguistics (3) 564.
-American Philosophy (3) History: one yellowing set to recognize one self-lost self-pas of ebecas metrus are started History Courses The Ballion of the B Colonial America (3) 531.
-The American Revolution (3) English Courses The Early Republic (3) 533A.
-The Jacksonian Era (3) 533B.
-Civil War and Reconstruction (3) 534.
-The Rise of Modern America, 1868-1900 (3)
+History Courses

+- Colonial America (3)

+- The American Revolution (3)

+- The Early Republic (3)

+- 533A.
+The Jacksonian Era (3)

+- 533B.
+Civil War and Reconstruction (3)

+- The Rise of Modern America, 1868-1900 (3)

-535A.
+- 535A.
 The Age of Reform (3)

-535B.
-The Age of Roosevelt (3) 536.
-The United States since World War II (3) 537A-537B.
-The Westward Movement (3-3) 540.
-Environmental History of the United States (3) 541A-541B.
-California (3-3) The City in American History (3-3) Constitutional History of the United States (3-3) Development of American Capitalism (3-3) Intellectual History of the American People (3-3) 548A-548B.
-Social History of the United States (3-3) Selected Studies in History (when content relates to American Studies) (1-4) Social Sciences and Education: Anthropology Course Ethnological Field Methods (3) Geography Courses Senters o American National Government Land Use Analysis (3) Geography as Human Ecology (3) Geography of Recreational Land Use (3) Journalism Courses Current Problems in Mass Communication (3) 500 History of Mass Communication (3) Political Science Courses Interest Groups and Political Movements (3) 522 Religious Studies Course Religion in America (3) 522.
-Sociology Courses Sociology of Mass Communication (3) Collective Behavior (3) Protests, Reforms and Revolutions (3) (i) A newhart world the transfer to
+- 535B.
+The Age of Roosevelt (3)

+- The United States Since World War II (3)

+- 537A-537B.
+The Westward Movement (3-3)

+- 540. Environmental History of the United States (3)

+- 541A-541B.
+California (3-3)

+- The City in American History (3-3) 543A-543B.

+- Constitutional History of the United States (3-3) 545A-545B.

+- Development of American Capitalism (3-3) 546A-546B.

+- Intellectual History of the American People (3-3) 547A-547B.
+Social History of the United States (3-3)

+- 596. Selected Studies in History (when content relates to American Studies) (1-4)

+Social Sciences and Education:

+Anthropology Course

+Ethnological Field Methods (3)

+Geography Courses

+- Land Use Analysis (3) 570.

+- Geography as Human Ecology (3) 573.

+- Geography of Recreational Land Use (3)

+Journalism Courses

+- Current Problems in Mass Communication (3) 500.

+- History of Mass Communication (3)

+Political Science Courses

+- Urban Politics (3) 522.

+- Interest Groups and Political Movements (3)

+Religious Studies Course

+Religion in America (3)

-^{} Students may take no more than three of the six units for the requirements in lower division work.
-These courses are not to be included as a part of the minimum 30-unit program if completed by the student as the option for the fulfillment of the foreign language requirement
+Students may take no more than three of the six units for the requirements in lower division work.
+These courses are not to be included as a part of the minimum 30-unit program if completed by the student as the option for the fulfillment of the foreign language requirement.

-56 / American Studies
+Sociology Courses

+Sociology of Mass Communication (3)

+546. Collective Behavior (3)

+Protests, Reforms and Revolutions (3) 547

+557. Urban Sociology (3)

 Fine Arts:

 Art Course

-History of American Art (3)
+560. History of American Art (3)

 GRADUATE COURSES IN AMERICAN STUDIES

 799A.
 Thesis (3) Cr/NC

 Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.

 799B.
 Thesis Extension (0) Cr/NC

 Prerequisite: Prior registration in Thesis, 799A, with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the University; also student must be registered in the course when the completed thesis is granted final approval.

 Literature and Philosophy:

 English Courses

 (The English courses listed are acceptable when content relates to American Studies.)

+Twentieth Century Literature (3)

-American Literature (3)
+American Literature (3) Special Topics (3)

-Seminar: A Major Author (3) 700
+Seminar: A Major Author (3)

-Seminar: A Cultural Period (3) 720 Seminar: Special Topics (3)
+Seminar: A Cultural Period (3)

 Seminar: A Literary Type (3)

 American History:

 History Courses

-Directed Reading in United States History (3) 630.
+Directed Reading in United States History (3)

 Seminar in United States History (3)

 Social Sciences:

 Geography Courses

 (The geography seminars listed are acceptable when content relates to American Studies.)

 Seminar in Regional Geography (3)

 Seminar in Urban and Settlement Geography (3)

 Political Science Course

-Seminar in American National Government (3)
+Seminar in American National Government (3) 620.

 Sociology Courses

 Seminar in Social Theory (3)

 Seminar in Social Institutions (when relevant to American Studies) (3)

 Fine Arts: